PuceBaboon/ESP-Now-Gateway/README.md

 ## MAC addresses
 The basic W5500 modules come without a MAC address assigned, so you need to manually assign one yourself.
-See the information on the "X-bit" at the bottom of page 6 and start of page 7 in this document for details on usable "locallly administered" MACs:- https://standards.ieee.org/develop/regauth/tut/eui.pdf
+See the information on the "X-bit" at the bottom of page 6 and start of page 7 in this document for details on usable "locally administered" MACs:- https://standards.ieee.org/develop/regauth/tut/eui.pdf
 The default MAC for the W5500 ethernet board in my code is 02:60:0D:F0:0D:01.
 Feel free to change it.

 Anthony "TornTrousers" Elder has also suggested in his demo code that the WiFi MAC address used by the gateway should also be changed to use a locally administered number, as this would allow the gateway hardware to be swapped out at any time without disrupting the remote nodes (by flashing the gateway firmware onto a new ESP8266 module, it automaticalley gets the gateway MAC address).
 This sounds like an excellent suggestion to me, so the default MAC for the ESP-Now WiFi gateway in my code is 02:60:0D:F0:0D:02.
 Again, you don't have to use this suggestion or this particular address, so feel free to change it, but be aware that in this case every node **must** have the new address hard coded.